 There were 157 HRUC commitments.

 There were 2 days of congestion on the West Texas Export GTC, 6 days on the Panhandle GTC, 17 days on the North Edinburg to Lobo GTC, 19 days on the Raymondville to Rio Hondo, 10 days on the Nelson Sharpe to Rio Hondo GTC, 5 days on the Valley Export GTC, and 1 day on the North to Houston GTC.
 There was no activity on the remaining GTCs during the month.

+New information regarding Solar generation during peak load was added to section 2.1 Frequency Control and section 4 IRR, Wind and Solar Generation as a Percent of Load.

 Frequency Control